openeuler-mirror/RISC-V/README.en.md

 - **December, 2020** Demonstrate executing openEuler RISC-V on NutShell at the 2020 openEuler Summit.[Link](https://openeuler.org/zh/blog/yang_yanchao/2021-3-12-start-a-containerd-on-riscv.html)
 - **November, 2020** In [openeuler's mirror repository](https://repo.openeuler.org/openEuler-preview/RISC-V/Image/) the second version of rootfs and kernel's mirror were released.
 You can start he mirror in QEMU and experience ported version of openEuler RISC-V.
 - **October, 2020** The Chinese Academy of Sciences has successfully ported openEuler RISC-V to the NutShell.
-- **September, 2020** 在华为全联接（HC）2020大会上发布了openEuler RISC-V，国内首发RISC-V版Linux。 OpenEuler RISC-V was released at Huawei Full Connectivity (HC) 2020 Conference.
+- **September, 2020** 在华为全联接（HC）2020大会上发布了openEuler RISC-V，国内首发RISC-V版Linux。<句意理解问题1> OpenEuler RISC-V was released at Huawei Full Connectivity (HC) 2020 Conference.
 It is the first RISC-V version of Linux released in China.
 - **August, 2020** Start building software packages of openEuler RISC-V in [OBS construction system](https://build.openeuler.org/project/show/openEuler:Mainline:RISC-V).
 - **June, 2020** The first version of rootfs and kernel mirror was released in [repositories of Chinese Academy of Sciences](https://isrc.iscas.ac.cn/mirror/openeuler-sig-riscv/).
 [News](http://crva.ict.ac.cn/crvs2020/index/slides/3-9.pdf)
 #### Participate in events of RISC-V SIG <ok>